Skip to Content

 For IM in AAC, the 25 play therapy CEs cover the following content areas: Play Therapy Skills and Methods: 12 CEs and Play Therapy Special Topics: 13 CEs.
 Content type: 15 contact and 10 non-contact.

-1. Assess practitioner and animal partner readiness and fit for AAC/AAPT/AASC.
+1. Assess practitioner and animal partner readiness and fit for AAC.

 2. Guide client in how to greet animal partner in a way that works for animal.